googleapis/synthtool/synthtool/README.md

 cd google-cloud-python/
 ```

-Navigate to the destination directory to generate the library.
+Navigate to the destination directory.
 ```
 cd tasks/
 ```